bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TestMethod_3AtmxC_ubC0PKlPID5SFFu/Documentation.md

-Name of the test method that was used to optain the exchanged results
+Name of the test method that was used to optain the exchanged results.